 Following the death of John Graham of Claverhouse at the battle of Killiecrankie command of the Jacobite forces fell to Major-General Alexander Cannon, a lowland Scot from Galloway who had also served under William of Orange as an officer in the Scots Dutch Brigade.
 Cannon — a colonel in the English military establishment at the beginning of the revolution — had accompanied James into exile in France and was with James when he landed in Ireland.
 He was promoted to Brigadier-General and sent to Scotland with 300 men to support Claverhouse’s rising.
 Cannon was, however “unfit for the command of such an army.
 He seems to have possessed none of Dundee’s genius, and his regular military experience rendered him totally unfit to deal with such an irregular and capricious race as were the Highlanders, with whose habits, feelings, and dispositions, he was totally unacquainted”.

-Appointed Major-General after the death of Claverhouse, Cannon gathered the Jacobite forces and marched south to Dunkeld spending two days there where they received reinforcements, including men from Glencoe and the Appin Stewarts.
+Appointed Major-General after the death of Claverhouse, Cannon gathered the Jacobite forces and marched south from their base at Blair Castle to Dunkeld, spending two days there where they received reinforcements, including men from Glencoe and the Appin Stewarts.
 Further clansmen were assembling at Braemar and the Jacobite forces in Scotland under the command of Cannon soon numbered around 5,000.2 Instead of marching on a lightly defended Perth with his full force, Cannon sent a party of 300 men to secure supplies that had been stockpiled there for the government forces.
 On 1 August the party was taken by surprise by government cavalry led by Major-General Hugh Mackay, with around 100 killed or captured.3 Fearing government forces would be too strong in the Perth area Cannon decided to march his army north to Braemar to collect the additional reinforcements all the while pursued by Mackay’s mounted force.

 “General Canon’s army was now so reduced, that he was obliged to betake himself to the mountains; and so marched round the skirts of the Highlands, while M’Kay keept the plains below, every day in sight of each other, exchangeing bravadoes to fight, but the one durst as little goe up to the high-ground, as the other descend to the low; so that they were in mutual fear of each other.”